MESSAGE FROM THE PRESIDENT

 Become a member – tell everyone you know!

-VMR Whitsunday membership is cheap insurance at just $80, and even more of a bargain if you consider the current fuel levy.
-Tell your friends and family that they can join online.
+VMR Whitsunday membership is cheap insurance at just $80 – tell your friends and family that they can join online.

 Volunteer Marine Rescue Whitsunday